IGNIS: A Robust Neural Network Framework for Constrained Parameter Estimation in Archimedean Copulas: Consistency Proof for A1 and A2 Copulas

-\begin{theorem}[Consistency of the IGNIS Estimator] Assume the regularity conditions above hold and further suppose that: \begin{itemize} \item \textbf{Universal Approximation:} There exists a neural network (NN) architecture that is dense in the space \(\mathscr{C}(\Theta)\) of continuous functions on \(\Theta\); here, we assume that \(\Theta\) and the feature space \(T\) are compact, as required by Hornik’s theorem \href{{https://doi.org/10.1016/0893-6080(91)90009-T}}{(Hornik, 1991)}. \item \textbf{Training Density:} As the number of training samples \(N_{\text{train}} \to \infty\), the training data become dense over \(\Theta\). \item \textbf{Operational Regime:} The number of real observations \(n \to \infty\). \end{itemize} Then the IGNIS estimator satisfies
+\textbf{1.
+Universal Approximation:} There exists a neural network (NN) architecture that is dense in the space of continuous functions over the compact feature domain; here, we assume that $\Theta$ and the feature space $\mathcal{T}$ are compact, as required by Hornik's theorem \citep{hornik1991approximation}.

+\textbf{2.
+Training Density:} As the number of training samples $N_{\text{train}}\to\infty$, the simulated training design becomes dense over $\Theta$ within each copula family.